 2. Display Advertising

+The second most common PPC ads many PPC strategies use are display ads.
 While search ads appear when users are searching for a product or service, display ads appear when users are browsing websites related to your business.
-These can be image, text, or banner ads that target a particular audience.

-Google has a Google Display Network where you can target your audience based on demographics, interests, hobbies, and other factors.
-Display ads are a great way to reach a specific audience that has shown an interest in your ad/product and are likely to convert.
+Google’s Display Network allows you to target your audience based on demographics, interests, hobbies, and other factors.
+Display ads are a great way to engage users who have already shown interest in similar ads/products, increasing the likelihood that they convert.

 3. Social Media Advertising

-Social media ads are displayed to people browsing social media platforms such as Facebook, Instagram, Pinterest, or Twitter.
+Social media ads are another highly effective type of PPC campaign today.
+These ads are displayed to people browsing on social media platforms such as Facebook, Instagram, Pinterest, or X (formerly Twitter).

-Given the fact that social media platforms have 4.8 billion users worldwide, they are a great opportunity to get more exposure and reach your target audience — especially when you have a solid social media campaign in place to further drive engagement on them.
+With over 5.17 billion social media users worldwide, these platforms offer a great opportunity to increase exposure and reach your target audience.
+A solid social media campaign can further drive engagement on them.

 4. Video Advertising

-For example, YouTube shows skippable and non-skippable ads and you only pay if a user chooses to watch at least 30 seconds of your ad or clicks on it.
-This is a great way to reach wider audiences who are not yet aware of your product/service.
+For example, YouTube offers skippable and non-skippable video ads.
+You only pay when a user chooses to watch at least 30 seconds of your ad or clicks on it.
+This format is a great way to reach wider audiences who are not yet aware of your product/service.

-Whether it’s a PPC search strategy, video ads or display ads, there are many reasons to use PPC in your marketing efforts.
-A PPC strategy is:
+Whether it’s a PPC search strategy, video ads, or display ads, there are many reasons to use PPC in your marketing efforts.
+A well-executed PPC strategy offers the following benefits:

 2. Measurable